How Much Soreness Is Normal from a Dental Exam?

-In our experience, there are two kinds of dental patients: 1. those who are afraid of discomfort and want to avoid it at all costs; 2. those who want a bit of soreness to “prove” that their cleaning was thorough.
+In our experience, there are two kinds of dental patients: 1. those who are afraid of discomfort and want to avoid it at all costs; 2. those who want a bit of soreness or tooth sensitivity to “prove” that they had a thorough cleaning.

 If one of these sounds like you, we want to talk to you about what level of comfort it’s realistic to expect during a dental exam (TL;DR, more than you think, but not total bliss), and whether discomfort and thoroughness really do go together (actually, no!).